 - Undertaking regular driving review checks.

-The Head of the Workforce Development Branch is responsible for ensuring that the Driver Training Policy meets current legislation and National Occupational Standards.
+The Staff Risk Manager is responsible for ensuring that the Driver Training Policy meets current legislation and National Occupational Standards.

 Responsibilities of Drivers